-Training offerings and workshop topics include:
+Training offerings and workshop topics

-Strengths Based Coaching®: a Journey into Coaching (12 Hours)
+Strengths-Based Coaching®: a Journey into Coaching (12 Hours)

 Leaders and technical assistance professionals in education and human service organizations focus on five foundations: adult learning theory, core beliefs, how we approach others, relationship building and communication on the first day.
 These foundations support the seven stages consisting of setting goals, supporting the implementation of goals, reviewing progress towards goals.
 Specific skills and tasks at each stage in this process guide coach and coachee toward shared vision, goals and quality improvement.